Table of contents

 Coextrusion

-Process for producing multi-layer films through simultaneous extrusion of different layers – enables targeted combination of properties.
+Process for producing multilayer films by simultaneous extrusion of different layers – enables targeted combination of properties.

-Mechanical orientation of the film in two directions (longitudinal and transverse), to increase strength, impact resistance, and dimensional stability.
+Mechanical alignment of the film in two directions (longitudinal and transverse) to increase strength, impact resistance and dimensional stability.

-Orientation in only one direction – often to increase longitudinal strength, e.g., in monoaxially oriented PP films.
+Alignment in only one direction – often to increase longitudinal strength, e.g. for monoaxial PP films.

-Ability of the film to withstand high temperatures – important, for example, with Upilex®; relevant for applications such as hot stamping or thermoforming.
+Ability of the film to withstand high temperatures – important e.g. for Upilex®; relevant for applications such as hot stamping or thermoforming.

 Protection against UV radiation to prevent aging and discoloration – particularly important for outdoor applications and light protection.